arnavsangelkar-pdm/Profit-and-Loss-Demo/README.md

 npm start
 ```

-The application will open in your browser at `http://localhost:3000`.
+The application will be available at `http://localhost:3000`.

-## 📁 Project Structure
+## Project Structure

 ```
 pl-statement-cleaner/